Rash Masum: Temporary departure and return

 In 2019, Mohan took a break from Casualty.
 In his exit story, which was broadcast in April 2019, Rash and Gem had agreed to go travelling.
-They postpone their plans after Gemma's brother Iain attempts to commit suicide.
+They postpone their plans after Gemma's brother Iain attempts to kill himself.
 They later decide to resume their plans and he books tickets to travel to Vietnam.
 Rash's mother, Madia Masum (Buckso Dhillon-Woolley), discovers the tickets and suffers an angina attack.
 When she is admitted to the ED, she tells Rash that she found the tickets.
 Rash tells Madia that he wants to travel prior to resuming the second phase of his medical career.
 Gem convinces Rash to leave without her and to stop relying on his mother so much.
 The story ended with Rash leaving alone to go travelling.
 Mohan's departure was not publicised prior to the broadcast and this lead viewers to believe the character had left permanently.
 Sophie Dainty from Digital Spy reported that Mohan had taken a break from the series.
 She added that he was already back filming with the show.

 A publicist for the drama series announced Rash would return in August 2019.
 Details about his return were under a press embargo.
 Dainty stated that Rash and Gem's relationship was in doubt.
 Gem begins to miss Rash and decides to quit her job and join him travelling.
 After the episode aired, it was confirmed that Ryan had left the series and the scenes were her departure story.
 This signalled the end Rash and Gem's relationship with Rash's imminent return.
 Mohan believed that Rash and Gem's relationship ending off-screen felt "unresolved".
 The character returns in the opening episode of the following series.
 It is revealed that Madia had died and he returns for her funeral.
 When Rash hears of an emergency he decides to return to work and leaves his father, Ashok Masum (Kriss Dosanjh), to grieve alone.

 After he returns the clinical lead Dylan Keogh (William Beck) offers Rash a full time position in the ED.
 Rash returns to work intent on "finding his position within the hospital" and "finding his assertiveness".
 Madia's death had a negative effect on Rash's well-being and this soon becomes apparent in scenes.
 Mohan explained that it is "absolutely heart-breaking" for Rash and he finds it hard to support his father through their grief.
 Mohan later assessed that Rash had evolved from the "fresh and green" character that first appeared in Casualty.
-Rash's "innocence is slightly jaded now" and because he had endured "so many difficult and heart-breaking things."
+Rash's "innocence is slightly jaded now" and because he had endured "so many difficult and heart-breaking things".